alirzamahmoodi/whole-body-pet-from-ct/README.md

 **Synthetic Whole-body PET Image Generation from CT Using a cGAN with a Multi-scale Discriminator**
 <div align=center><img src="checkpoints/comparison_metrics.png" width = "80%"/></div>

 This repository implements a model to generate synthetic PET images from CT scans using a conditional GAN framework.
 The model employs a ResUNet++ generator and a multi-scale PatchGAN discriminator.
-The research is inspired by the paper published in [Cell Reports Medicine](https://doi.org/10.1016/j.xcrm.2024.101463) by Salehjahromi et al. The codebase is forked from [Synthetic PET from CT](https://github.com/WuLabMDA/Synthetic-PET-from-CT/) and integrates modifications for handling multi-scale discriminator and efficient testing workflows.

 ## Features

 - **Multi-Channel Input**: Supports CT data arrays with seven consecutive axial slices (512x512x7).
-- **ResUNet++ Generator**: Utilizes a ResUNet++ architecture for the generator (Initial weights borrowed from Salehjahromi et al.)
+- **ResUNet++ Generator**: Utilizes a ResUNet++ architecture for the generator.
 - **Mullti-scale Discriminator**: Employs a multi-scale PatchGAN for adversarial training (Architecture borrowed from Nvidia's Pix2pixHD)
 - **Customizable Options**: Easily configurable training and testing options through command-line arguments.
 <div align=center><img src="checkpoints/Figure0.png" width = "80%"/></div>